Discover the 10 Tallest Sand Dunes in North America

 The "Medanoso" in Copiapo is where the Atacama Desert bring us lots of sand dunes becoming orange with the sunset over the horizon

-The Samalayuca Dune Fields can be found in the state of
+The Samalayuca Dune Fields are located in the Mexican state of Chihuahua.

 7. Imperial Sand Dunes

-The Imperial Sand Dunes are Hollywood stars, serving as the set for a few scenes of
+The Imperial Sand Dunes deserve their own star on the Hollywood Walk of Fame as they served as the set for several scenes of

 Star Wars Episode VI